Hot Weather Help

 To stay safe and healthy during extremely hot weather:

 - Stay in an air-conditioned indoor location as much as possible.
-Just a few hours in A/C provides significant health benefits.

 - Drink plenty of fluids (water is best) even if you don’t feel thirsty.